-Cash and investments as of December 31, 2017 and 2016 consist of the following:
+Cash and investments as of December 31, 2018 and 2017 consist of the following:

-2017 2016 Deposits with financial institutions \$ 21,914,035 \$ 41,293,479
+2018 2017 Deposits with financial institutions \$ 18,827,440 \$ 21,914,035

 The Colorado Public Deposit Protection Act (PDPA) requires that all units of local government deposit cash in eligible public depositories.
 Eligibility is determined by state regulators.
 Amounts on deposit in excess of federal insurance levels must be collateralized.
 The eligible collateral is determined by PDPA.
 PDPA allows the institution to create a single collateral pool for all public funds.
 The pool for all the uninsured public deposits as a group is to be maintained by another institution or held in trust.
 The market value of the collateral must be at least 102% of the aggregate uninsured deposits.
 The State Commissioners for banks and financial services are required by statute to monitor the naming of eligible depositories and reporting of the uninsured deposits and assets maintained in the collateral pools.
-At December 31, 2017, ACWWA had bank deposits of \$21,771,577 collateralized with securities held by the financial institution's agent, but not in ACWWA's name.
+At December 31, 2018 and 2017, ACWWA had bank deposits of \$18,557,440 and \$21,771,577, respectively, collateralized with securities held by the financial institution's agent, but not in ACWWA's name.